mongodb/mongo-python-driver/CONTRIBUTING.rst

 - If the PR is too large, split it if possible.
     - Use 250 LoC (excluding test data and config changes) as a rule-of-thumb.
     - Moving and changing code should be in separate PRs or commits.
         - Moving: Taking large code blobs and transplanting them to another file.
 There's generally no (or very little) actual code changed other than a cut and paste.
-It can even be extended to large deletions
+It can even be extended to large deletions.
-        - Changing: Adding code changes (be that refactors or functionality additions/subtractions)
+        - Changing: Adding code changes (be that refactors or functionality additions/subtractions).
         - These two, when mixed, can muddy understanding and sometimes make it harder for reviewers to keep track of things.
 - Prefer explaining with code comments instead of PR comments.